Pupillage Manager+44 (0) 207 583 1770 [email protected] Email Carla

 We believe that pupils should be involved in every aspect of their pupil supervisor’s work which will be very varied through the pupillage year.
 We give our pupils a rounded overview of a barrister’s role, and equip them for the legal and practical challenges they will face in practice.

 As a pupil at Blackstone Chambers, you will have four supervisors through the year.
-Pupil supervisors are chosen to ensure that each pupil gets a solid grounding in the three core areas of Chambers’ work – commercial, employment, and public law.
+Pupil supervisors are chosen to ensure that each pupil gets a solid grounding in the core areas of Chambers’ work, which usually includes commercial, employment, and public law.
 Beyond that core, you will experience your supervisors’ particular areas of expertise.
 In recent years, for example, supervisors have been experts in areas including competition law, immigration law, and financial regulation.

 Pupillage at Blackstone Chambers is very much a hands-on experience.
 From your first day with your supervisor you will get stuck into whatever cases your supervisor is instructed on at that moment.
 The typical work involves doing first drafts of the documents which your pupil supervisor is working on.
 You will therefore develop a wide experience of drafting pleadings and other court documents, writing skeleton arguments and compiling written advices.
 You may also be asked to do a first draft of questions to be used in a cross examination, or to prepare opening or closing submissions.